 One minor but significant change you can make is ensuring all of the text on your resume is in the same font.
 Often, when you are making a resume, especially if you copy parts of your text from another document, the font might accidentally change.
 It makes it confusing to look at.

 To make sure your font is correct, select all your text.
 Once all of the text is highlighted, select the font and the size.
 Two good fonts to use are Times New Roman and Arial.
 Use size 10 or 12 font to make your resume easy to read.

 10. Save your resume as a PDF!

-If you send out your resume as a Word document or other type of document, it might get changed or spoiled.
-It is better to send it as a PDF file so that it will look exactly the way you want.
-But make sure that you have a version saved in Word format as well.
+If you send out your resume as a Microsoft Word document or other types of document, it might get changed or spoiled.
+It is better to send it as a PDF file to look exactly the way you want.
+But make sure that you have a version saved in Microsoft Word format as well.
 You can use this version to make edits to your resume.

 Watch a video of the 10 resume tips

 The Refugee Center Online is now USAHello.
 We changed our name to make sure newcomers from all backgrounds feel welcome on our website and in our classroom.

 Education can help make you look like a qualified worker.
 You may have taken courses in school where you developed skills you will use in your job.
 If so, write the names of the studies in your education.
 You can do the same thing with longer research papers or significant projects.

 Life experience can be helpful to list as well.
 Even if you did work at or around your home, you could list what skills you used.
 For example, some stay-at-home mothers could say that they balanced the family budget.

 Avoid putting many “soft skills” in your resume; this means that you should not focus on your personality traits.
 Instead, focus on the things you did or skills you have learned.
 You can do it a couple of times but not more than that.
 For example, avoid saying that you are “friendly” or “a happy person.”